The Y. Eva Tan Conservation Reporting Fellowship

 On the application form, you will be asked to fill out basic contact information, answer a few questions about your interest, and upload the following documents:

-- One writing sample in a journalistic style (published or unpublished) related to conservation or other environmental issues.
+• One writing sample in a journalistic style (published or unpublished) that reflects your best work and skills (preferably a piece related to conservation or the environment).

 Selection Process